-The Wimbledon waste team is part of AECOM’s Environment and Ground Engineering division, and provides advice to planners, architects, developers and design teams to help deliver sustainable waste management solutions for new residential and commercial developments, as well as providing waste management inputs to environmental impact assessments for major infrastructure projects, and a range of other waste-related projects including developing waste strategies and waste audits.
+AECOM’s waste and resources team provides advice to planners, architects, developers and design teams to help deliver sustainable waste management solutions for new residential and commercial developments, as well as providing waste management inputs to environmental impact assessments for major infrastructure projects, and a range of other waste-related projects including developing waste strategies and waste audits.

 - Duty of Care Audits on behalf of the Environment Agency across a range of industries.

-- Waste generation audits for international manufacturing orgainsations, and of the 3rd-party facilities they use to manager their waste.
+- Waste generation audits for international manufacturing organisations, and of the 3rd party facilities they use to manager their waste.

 - Construction waste management advice as part of the environmental impact assessment for HS2, A38 Derby Junctions, A303 Stonehenge and Richborough Power Station

 - Secondments to the Environment Agency permitting / local engineering teams, Sellafield Ltd, DSRL, and PSA (Luton).

 The Environment business line's 4,400 talented environmental professionals provide environmental solutions for private and public clients around the world.
 We offer environmental management services that meet client needs for feasibility, impact analysis, and operational compliance as well as remediation, restoration and reuse of impacted property.

 AECOM is built to deliver a better world.
 We design, build, finance and operate infrastructure assets for governments, businesses and organizations in more than 150 countries.
 As a fully integrated firm, we connect knowledge and experience across our global network of experts to help clients solve their most complex challenges.
 From high-performance buildings and infrastructure, to resilient communities and environments, to stable and secure nations, our work is transformative, differentiated and vital.

 When a graduate starts with us, we pair them with an experienced member of the team who will guide and mentor them through their initial period working on live projects.